alexksikes/fSphinx/tutorial/README.md

 Full text search is fine, how about item based search?
 ------------------------------------------------------

-To look up similar things and search for whole items, have a look at the [SimSearch] [7].
+To look up similar things and search for whole items, have a look at [SimSearch][7].

     # make sure you have SimSearch installed
     import simsearch